awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 1. In the **Filter policies** box, enter AmazonEC2ContainerRegistryReadOnly\.
 Check the box to the left of **AmazonEC2ContainerRegistryReadOnly**\.

 1. The **AmazonEKS\_CNI\_Policy** policy must be attached to either this role or to a different role that is mapped to the `aws-node` Kubernetes service account\.
 We recommend assigning the policy to the role associated to the Kubernetes service account instead of assigning it to this role\.
-For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.
+For more information, see [Configuring the VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

 1. Choose **Next: Tags**\.